SynteLang/SynteLang/README.md

 ## Hot tips

 + use `slew 150` to smoothen a signal used for modulating volume with `mul`
-+ trim samples of music to be an exact number of bars (look for repetition in the wavform of around ~2 seconds)
++ trim samples of music to be an exact number of bars (look for repetition in the waveform of around ~2 seconds)
 + use the "!" type to use a number outside of the expected range if you need to.
 This is not a factorial operation
 + had a moment of inspiration and can't remember what you did?
 All listings accepted by the sound engine are saved by timestamp to the recordings folder in json format
 + pipe the output of `functions.go` through `less` using the `-r` flag, like this: `go run functions.go | less -r`.
 You can then search the contents using `/`, refer to `man less`